 Answering the summons may seem a daunting and financially harmful situation, but there are ways to address it without breaking the bank.
 Whether you’re facing an adversarial divorce, being sued for breach of contract, or are in dispute with a business partner, there are ways to secure some form of legal advice or representation for little or no money.

-This article will outline various possibilities you might investigate and end with long with a strong warning against going it alone.
+This article will outline various possibilities you might investigate and end with a strong warning against going alone.

 OPTION 1: PRO-BONO or CONTINGENCY REPRESENTATION